owhite/OTHER/odrive_vscode_tutorial.md

 If you were able to do all these things, and it was your first time, congratulations on behalf of the ODrive community, you have earned your your entry level developer merit badge.

 ### Compiling a build for the ODrive *.elf file for debugging

-To do this:

-Start in the /ODrive/Firmware directory
-Use the tup.config.default file to create another file named "tup.config".
+To do this, start in the /ODrive/Firmware directory Use the tup.config.default file to create another file named "tup.config".
 Make two changes:
 1) uncomment the line